Contiki review: A tour company for travelers ages to 18 to 35

 (Photo: Contiki)

+Most tour companies focus on older travelers, but Contiki stands out for its dedication to younger travelers between the ages of 18 and 35.
+It has been offering tours since 1962, and today has more than 200 trips on six continents.
 Contiki does things differently than most tour companies.
 Not only is it geared to a totally different demographic of young people, it shines for its affordability, dedication to sustainability, and LGBTQIA focus, not just as a welcoming space for travelers but in the stories it tells about the places it goes.

-Contiki has a bit of a party reputation, especially on trips in Europe (in its description of itself, Contiki says it offers itineraries “so fun it feels like all of your best Friday nights combined”.
+Contiki has a bit of a party reputation, especially on trips in Europe.
+(In its description of itself, Contiki says it offers itineraries “so fun it feels like all of your best Friday nights combined.”)
 That said, past guests also report that the experience is truly what you make it, so it can be a good fit for lots of different traveler types, with experiences that range from meetings with locals, checking out hidden cultural gems, and taking cooking classes.

 Young people on a Contiki tour in front of the Eiffel Tower in Paris